Handbag

-A handbag, commonly known as a purse or pocketbook in North American English, is a handled medium-to-large bag used to carry personal items.
+A handbag, commonly known as a purse in North American English, is a handled medium-to-large bag used to carry personal items.
+It has also been called a pocketbook in parts of the U.S.

-Purse, handbag or pouch
+Terminology

 The term "purse" originally referred to a small bag for holding coins.
 In many English-speaking countries, it is still used to refer to a small money bag.

 A "handbag" is a larger accessory that holds objects beyond currency, such as personal items.
 American English typically uses the terms purse and handbag interchangeably.
 The term handbag began appearing in the early 1900s.
 Initially, it was most often used to refer to men's hand-luggage.
 Women's bags grew larger and more complex during this period, and the term was attached to the accessory.

-"Pocketbook" is another term for a woman's handbag that was most commonly used on the East Coast of the United States in the mid-twentieth century.
+"Pocketbook" is another term for a woman's handbag that was most commonly used in the United States in the mid-twentieth century.

+Origin

+Antiquity

+During the ancient period bags were used to carry items including flint, tools, supplies, weapons, and currency.
+Early examples of these bags have been uncovered in Egyptian burial sites (c.
+2686–2160 BCE) and were made of leather with two straps or handles for carrying or suspending from a stick.
+The ancient Greeks made use of leather, papyrus and linen purses known as byrsa to store coins, which is the etymological origin of the English word "purse".
+The emergence of money further inspired the creation of drawstring purses, most commonly hung from a belt or kept in clothing folds.

+A handbag was discovered with the remains of Ötzi, who lived between 3350 and 3105 BC.
+Whilst one of the earliest discoveries of an ornate leather purse came from Anglo-Saxon Britain, dated circa 625 CE, revealed from the burial site of King Roewald in the mounds of Sutton Hoo in Suffolk.
+Although the leather had deteriorated, its gold ornaments were still intact.
+Inside the purse was forty gold coins and it was held in place by a gold belt buckle and golden hinged straps.
+These features symbolised a display of opulence, making the purse part of a lavish suite of possessions.

+Medieval period

+The Courtauld bag, tentatively believed to have been made at Mosul in the early 1300s, is thought to be the oldest surviving handbag in the world today.
+It likely belonged to an Ilkhanate noblewoman.